lubo92/barycentricLagrangeInterpolation/README.md

 [Berrut, Jean-Paul, and Trefethen, Lloyd N. "Barycentric lagrange interpolation."
 SIAM review 46.3 (2004): 501-517.] (https://people.maths.ox.ac.uk/trefethen/barycentric.pdf)

+## Examples
+An usage example Jupyter notebook is provided in the file example.ipynb.

+## Applications
+I wrote this class as a utility class for a differential equation solver.
+For details see my other repositories.

 ## Contact
 If you have any questions - on the application of this package as well as on the mathematical background - don't hesitate to send an email to <w.lub92@gmail.com>.